3 (The X-Files): Reviews

 "3" received mixed reviews from critics.
-Sarah Stegall, in The Munchkyn Zone, gave the episode a 5 out of 5 rating.
-Stegall referred to it as a "compelling story" with "excellent special effects".
-She commended Duchovny's performance, saying he is "definitely at the top of his form in this episode".
 While writing about vampire-related television shows for Metacritic, Zeenat Burns described the episode as "wretched".
 Entertainment Weekly gave the episode a C, criticizing the fact that it did not explore enough the "promising premise" of Scully's absence.
 Reviewer Zack Handlen of The A.V.
-Club also considered that without said premise "deserve[d] better than to be background noise for a by-the-numbers erotic thriller".
+Club also considered that said premise "deserve[d] better than to be background noise for a by-the-numbers erotic thriller".
 Handlen described Mulder and Kristen's "tedious romance" as "all kinds of misguided", and felt the episode indulged in "lazy writing" regarding the over-explored theme of vampires which resulted in "terrible dialogue and heavy-handed attempts at mood".
 He still praised Duchovny's performance and felt the first twenty minutes were "endurable trash" with a "serious USA Up All Night vibe".

 Morgan felt doing an episode on vampires was a mistake, and said that they were also criticized for having Mulder fall for Kristen.
-Wong was also disappointed, saying that the script was a lot better than what aired; and that the episode was weakened when Fox censors had problems with it.
+Wong was also disappointed, saying that the script was a lot better than what aired and that the episode was weakened when Fox censors had problems with it.
 Duchovny thought the episode had style, but suffered some lapses in logic, including the scene where Kristen shaves Mulder before the two kiss.